TGGamer1/Dots/README.md

 For multi-user setups (like Nix), packages may need to be installed per-user.

 Scripts are to be run one at a time through bootstrap.sh.
-If the user wishes he may run them indivisually
+If the user wishes he may run them manually.

+The `home/shellconf/alias` file should be edited according to the user's liking, containging only `alias` as it is sourced by `bash`, `zsh` and `fish` which use different syntax for functions.

+Oh-My-Zsh should be installed by the user prior to running `setup_shell.sh`.

 Enjoy your setup! 🚀